ajsharma/index_access/README.md

 **The real problem:** Rails makes it unclear when queries are designed to leverage indexes.
 Teams lose track of which optimizations exist and how to use them properly.

-## The IndexAccess Solution
+## The WhereIndex Solution

-IndexAccess reads your PostgreSQL indexes and generates explicit, readable scopes that:
+WhereIndex reads your PostgreSQL indexes and generates explicit, readable scopes that:
 - **Make index-optimized queries obvious** in your application code
 - **Document the relationship** between queries and database structure
 - **Provide clean syntax** for advanced PostgreSQL features